natalieagus/50002/docs/FPGA/programmable_machine.md

 One possible REGFILE schematic for your custom game datapath is as such:
 <img src="https://dropbox.com/s/u0tl14d2lcda584/regfile.png?raw=1"   >

+{: .warning}
-> It is very important to plan the schematic first BEFORE actually coding it on your FPGA.
+It is very important to plan the schematic first BEFORE actually coding it on your FPGA.
 This speeds up your development time and save you from the pain of debugging.

-In general, a REGFILE system MUST have combinational read ports and sequential write ports.
+In general, a `REGFILE` system **MUST** have combinational read ports and sequential write ports.
 It is up to you to decide how many ports for each.
 This affect the amount of input and output terminals you need to make to your regfile.

 **For each read port:**
 * You need to specify a read address `Rx`.
 Number of bits of register address depend on how many dffs are there in the REGFILE.